brucemcpherson/effex-api-client/README.md

 Because not all platforms can support all forms of communication, there are multiple ways of getting messages when a watchable has something to report.
 Both push and pull notifications are supported.
 These are the types that can be specified in the type property of the options parameter.
 - push uses socket.io to communicate with the server api, and your callback is invoked whenever a tracked event happens.
 This is the most transparent form of watching and should be used where your platform supports it.
 - pull schedules regular checks for updates with the server, and invokes your callback if an event is detected during a polling operation.
 The frequency property (number of seconds between checking) can be set in the options parameter.
 The client handles the scheduling of the polling, and polling calls do not count towards your quota.
 - url invokes a url as a callback.
-You specify the url in the callback parameter, and the method to use (default is POST) can be specified in the method property of the oprions parameter.
+You specify the url in the callback parameter, and the method to use (default is POST) can be specified in the method property of the options parameter.
 There is no local notification of events - they are sent to the url.
 This is also a push notification as messages are initiated by the server, which will keep on doing that until you unwatch or the subscription expires
 - manually.
 You can use the getWatch method to return a list of event timestamps for a given watchable at any time.

 Here's some examples of watch notification subscriptons.
 In this section I'm using es6 syntax for brevity.